BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 To demonstrate the utility of the trained model to guide scheduling choices, we focus on the accuracy of performance time prediction of individual kernels over all devices.
-The model performance in terms of real execution times is presented for four randomly selected kernels in Figure \ref{fig:large-predicted-vs-measured}.
+The model performance in terms of real execution times is presented for four  selected kernels in Figure \ref{fig:large-predicted-vs-measured}.
 The shape denotes the type of execution time data point, a square indicates the mean measured time, and the diamond indicates the mean predicted time.
-Thus, a perfect prediction occurs where the measured time -- square -- fits perfectly within the predicted -- diamond -- as seen in the legend.
+Thus, a perfect prediction occurs where the measured time -- square -- fits perfectly within the predicted -- diamond -- as shown in the legend.

 The purpose of showing these results is to highlight the setting in which they could be used -- on the supercomputing node.
 In this instance, it is expected a node to be composed of any combination of the 15 devices presented in the Figure \ref{fig:large-predicted-vs-measured}.